Media Innovation - Emerging & New Channels

-This award showcases those who had the insight and creativity to create a new media channel to effectively grab their audience and effectively engage with them.
+This award showcases those who had the insight and creativity to change the way a particular, emerging media channel is consumed or to create a new channel.

 The state of Tennessee was missing out on the lucrative family travel market that was dominated by well-known, heavily advertised beach destinations and Walt Disney attractions.
 Instead of trying to show kids would have fun in Tennessee, we proved it.
 We invented a wearable device that could scientifically measure fun and put it on hundreds of kids at attractions all across the state.
 Our findings were published on websites parents visited when planning their vacations.
 The proof paid off, driving an increase in tourism across the state.

 Scent By Glade®

 The rise of online shopping meant that consumers could not sample our fragrances before purchasing them.
 To allow online shoppers to experience our fragrances in real life, Glade leveraged an overlooked part of the online shopping experience: packing pillows.
 For the first time ever, we turned air into an advertisement, experience, and point of purchase all in one.

 YOTA ad in the entry for Effie